Blindfold your TLS Certificates

 EncodingNone as the secret encoding type which is default.

-Applying the above configuration enables the Virtual Host with a TLS key encrypted with Blindfold.
+This enables the Virtual Host with a TLS key encrypted with Blindfold.